Burying Beetles are efficient consumers of small, dead vertebrates making them a critical part of the food web.

-Adults feed on carrion themselves as well as rotting fruit and maggots, a competitor to their own larvae.
-If disturbed, they can produce a raspy, buzzing sound that is similar to a bee by rubbing their abdomen against the elytra (wing covering).
-That noise, and the similar coloration, may aid the Burying Beetle in avoiding conflicts with potential predators.
-The noise also believed to be a call to newly hatched larvae to feed.
+Burying Beetles are black with large red patches shaped like puzzle pieces on the elytra (wing covering).
+Antennae have large red clubs, or knobs at the tip.
+Adults feed on carrion themselves as well as rotting fruit and maggots.
+If disturbed, they can produce a raspy, buzzing sound that is similar to a bee.
+The noise comes from rubbing the abdomen against the elytra.
+That sound, and the alarming coloration, may help the Burying Beetle avoid conflicts with potential predators.
+The noise is also believed to be a call to newly hatched larvae to feed.

 Various species of Burying Beetle can be found in North America.
 Their habitat includes the floors of fields, meadows and forests (deciduous and mixed woods).
 Activity at night is more typical than daytime.
 Because they consume dead or rotting material at both life stages, Burying Beetles help return nutrients to the food web quickly.
 Their food source isn't fragrant or lovely, but their role in an ecosystem is essential.

 Scientific Name: Nicrophorus spp.

 Size (Adult; Length): 12mm to 22mm (0.47in to 0.86in)